-Golf Clubs should look at various options when trying to recruit new members and not solely stick to traditional methods.
+Golf clubs should look at various options when trying to recruit new members and not solely stick to traditional methods.
 The list below identifies some ideas on where and how to generate interest in your clubs offering:

 Free Taster Sessions

-A great way to introduce beginners to the game and the Golf Club environment.
+A great way to introduce beginners to the game and the golf club environment.
 These sessions can be targeted at a specific group.
 Current members could be encouraged to invite family and friends.
 This session should also enable participants to also experience the social side of golf club membership.

 Can be used to attract their employees and perhaps promote a corporate membership.
-CGI are available to awareness day in offices (where space permits).
+CGI are available to do awareness day in offices (where space permits).